glroyal/litebox/README.md

 ## Overview

-**LiteBox** is a dpi-aware photo browser that tries to render photos with the finest practical image detail on all devices.
-It does not require a SuperHD video display, but takes full advantage of one.
+**LiteBox** is a dpi-aware media browser that tries to render photos with the finest practical image detail on all devices.
+It does not require a SuperHD video display, but takes full advantage of one if available.

-LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and submitted to the browser's HTML interpreter as a batch.
+LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and evaluated by the browser's HTML interpreter.

 LiteBox introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.